beboyle/mapFns/mapFns.md

 |                is also an array             |
 |         |   unique: true                    |
 ```
  - Note that `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
-If so, text *must* be an array, and `props` *can* also vary by point if also provided as an array.
- - If `coords` is an array, then `text` must also be an array, so that the text for each point can vary.
+ - If so, then `text` *must* also be an array, so that the text for each point can vary.
- -
+ - If so, `props` *can* also vary by point if it is an array.

 ## plotLine( )
 Draws a line from point 0 to point 1.